Disgraced U.S. Olympic Chief of Staff Receives $2.4 Million in Severance Settlement

 The report singled out three individuals in particular for their inaction: Scott Blackmun, Alan Ashely (the former Olympic’s Chief of Sports Performance), and Steve Penny (the former USA Olympics President).
 Not only did Penny and Blackmun sit on the knowledge of Nassar’s sexual abuse for a year and persuade gymnasts to keep his behavior quiet, but they also tampered with electronic evidence that could have incriminated Nassar.
 Penny was charged with a felony in October 2018, but Blackmun faced no legal repercussions.
 While the U.S. Olympics Committee initiated substantial leadership change to address these accusations, they awarded Blackmun and Penny with a combined severance pay-off of $3.4 million.
 John C. Manly, the lawyer representing 200 victims of Nassar’s sexual abuse, called the severance pay “vile” and “despicable.”
 “What kind of an organization gives somebody a multimillion-dollar bonus for protecting a child molester?” he told the New York Times.

 Seek Legal Assistance

 If you have been the victim of sexual harassment in the workplace or have questions regarding severance pay, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.